aismukaddas/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a shell script that creates a file named exactly
+This is  a script that duplicates the last line of the file iacta